 7. Bring a Change of Dry Clothes

 We saved water rides until late in the day so we weren’t uncomfortable walking around the park.
-That was smart, as I was drenched on Mountain Slidewinder (a bobsled style that is refreshingly old-school and tons of fun – don’t miss it!).
-Consider putting the kids in something other than sneakers too – Croc’s or water sandals will keep them from squishing around in wet socks and shoes.
+That was smart, as I was drenched on Mountain Slidewinder (a bobsled style ride that is refreshingly old-school and tons of fun – don’t miss it!).
+Consider putting the kids in something other than sneakers too – Crocs or water sandals will keep them from squishing around in wet socks and shoes.
 Or throw a pair of flip flops in your backpack and switch shoes before hopping on a ride that will get you soaked.

 8. Parent Swap

 The principle is pretty easy to understand – one parent waits in the ride’s line once and then the other parents gets to skip the line as the two trade off child care duties.
 Ask the employees as you get in line how to use it for each attraction.
 The good news is that the lines were generally so reasonable during our visit that we didn’t really even need to use the parent swap option – win-win!

 9. Watch Indoor Shows Mid-Afternoon

 Dollywood has a lot of live entertainment – more than you’ll find at every other theme park, perhaps outside of Disney.
 We found the show quality very impressive.
 Best of all – many of them are inside, which means air conditioning!
 Leave the shows for mid-afternoon when you need to get off your feet and cool down.
 Many of the shows change out seasonally so check the website to know what will be offered during your visit.